jnuts74/quick-dock/README.md

 # DockMagic: A Streamlined Docker Deployment

 Simplify your Docker deployment workflow with DockMagic.
 Manage your Docker instances effortlessly with Portainer and stay ahead with automated updates using Watchtower.

 DockMagic is a shell script created to facilitate the quick deployment of Docker on new Linux systems.
-It automates the installation of system updates, Docker, Portainer for managing Docker instances, and Watchtower for automating container updates and security patches.
+It automates the installation of Linux system updates and installs Docker with Portainer for managing Docker instances and applications, and Watchtower for automating container image updates and security patches.

 ## Key Features